Overcome your challenges with opioids or painkillers

 What Can I Expect from Treatment?

-Treatment is individualized based on the specific person’s needs, but you may expect a combination of the following during the treatment process: assessment and evaluation, detoxification, medical monitoring, medication, counseling, education and skills building, relapse prevention and preparedness planning, continued support, and aftercare planning.
+Treatment is individualized based on the specific person’s needs, but you may expect a combination of the following during the treatment process: assessment and evaluation, detoxification, medical monitoring, medication, therapy, education and skills building, relapse prevention and preparedness planning, continued support, and aftercare planning.

 How Will I Pay for Treatment for Opioid Use Disorder?